For Trump, no qualms in contradicting Obama

 Trump's team informed Obama administration officials ahead of time they were planning to release the statement, according to Jason Miller, a transition spokesman.
 A national security spokesman for the White House declined to characterize how the message was received.

-But administration officials privately say the move, paired with a string of public splits between Trump and Obama, runs afoul of a longstanding custom observed by past incoming presidents to withhold statements or remarks that might be seen as contradictory to the sitting administration.

-Some analysts warn the persistent divides over Israel and other global flashpoints could perplex global allies as they await a new commander-in-chief.
+But administration officials privately say the move, paired with a string of public splits between Trump and Obama, runs afoul of a longstanding custom observed by past incoming presidents to withhold statements or remarks that might be seen as contradictory to the sitting administration and perplex global allies as they await a new commander-in-chief.

 "The President-elect clearly is determined to show through any number of moves during the transition that, in effect, there's going to be a sharp break with the policy toward Israel of his predecessor," said Aaron David Miller, a vice president at the Woodrow Wilson Center and a CNN global affairs analyst.